 This is strictly a volunteer service.
 Flight Angels (transporters) are willing to use their benefits to transport animals in the cabin of the plane in the continental United States.
 (Transports are subject to SWA Pet Policies).

 All requested transports are approved by the administrators of this volunteer based group.
 An application must be submitted by either the sending or receiving rescue org and approved.
 Once approved, a TRANSPORT REQUEST will be posted to locate a Flight Angel.
-Once FILLED, post will be deleted and coordination between organizations, admins and Flight Angels will be communicated thru group text or group chat.
+Once FILLED, post will be deleted and coordination between organizations, admins and Flight Angels will be communicated thru group message.

 Hello! and welcome to SWATT!
 We are a group of passionate, animal loving

 Southwest Airlines employees and retirees who volunteer our time and